What is Vestibular Rehabilitation?

 - Arm Strength

-Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.
+Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, inner ear crystals, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.

-Who are good candidates for vestibular rehabilitation?
-While individual assessments for specific situations are carried out by physicians and specialists, in general we find this helpful for patients with diagnoses of:
+While individual assessments for specific situations are carried out by physicians and specialists, in general we find vestibular physiotherapy helpful for patients with diagnoses of:

 - Traumatic brain injury

 - Meniere’s Disease

 Vestibular rehabilitation physio treatment starts with an assessment at our clinic and a review of your medical history.
 We’ll look at factors such as balance, visual stability, neck mobility, gait and inner ear, among others.
 From this we develop a course of action for vestibular physiotherapy, all designed to improve your function in routine activities as well as your overall quality of life.
 In the majority of instances we see patients who undergo vestibular rehabilitation (either on its own or in tandem with other treatment) overcome balance and dizziness issues.

 To find out whether vestibular rehabilitation (vestibular physiotherapy) is right for your symptoms and circumstances, contact us today.

 Vestibular rehabilitation or vestibular physiotherapy is designed in order to improve your functioning in everyday activities to minimize the prevalence of your symptoms.
 Among the many benefits that come with vestibular rehabilitation include: